louisYen/louisYen.github.io/index.md

         {
           title: "DFT Gaze",
           icon: "fas fa-eye",

           description:
-            "Combines a tiny model with few-shot personalization so real-time gaze estimation can adapt to individual users.",
+            "Compresses a pre-trained gaze model to 281K parameters, then personalizes it with only a few user samples for real-time on-device inference.",

           steps: [
-            ["Start", "Larger gaze model"],
+            ["Model", "Pre-trained gaze model"],
-            ["Constraint", "Only a few user samples"],
-            ["Method", "Distillation and personalization"],
-            ["Outcome", "Personalized 281K-parameter model"]
+            ["Constraint", "Few user samples and real-time limits"], ["Method", "Distill and fine-tune a compact student"], ["Outcome", "281K personalized gaze model"]
           ],

           impact:
-            "Shows how model compression and few-shot learning can be designed together for real-time on-device vision."
+            "Brings personalized gaze estimation to resource-constrained devices with only a few user samples."
         },

         {